Rido/MijnDomeinReseller/README.md

 PHP Client for the MDR API.

 This develop branch is the new modern PHP client for the MDR API.
 I'm currently working on this version.
-I will merge it into the master branch when it's finished.

 ## Usage
 ```php